projectcalico/calico/getting-started/windows-calico/determine-networking.md

 ### Big picture

-Understand networking plugin and datastore options before installing {{ site.prodNameWindows }}.
+Understand networking plugin and datastore options before installing {{site.prodNameWindows}}.
 Because of the varied networking options available, your deployment platform, and Windows limitations, it is important to decide your networking first.

 ### Concepts

-The {{ site.prodNameWindows }} deployment requires a hybrid Linux/Windows Kubernetes cluster; the Linux cluster contains the {{site.prodname}} cluster-wide components, and Windows nodes are joined to that cluster.
+The {{site.prodNameWindows}} deployment requires a hybrid Linux/Windows Kubernetes cluster; the Linux cluster contains the {{site.prodname}} cluster-wide components, and Windows nodes are joined to that cluster.
 Kubernetes currently requires a Linux master node (which may also be used as the required Linux worker node).

 Linux and Windows dataplanes have different requirements: